 “We quality test our food regularly,” says Kirkpatrick, “and have heard from our supplier partners that we test our food more than anyone they know!”
 They have an Aldi Test Kitchen at their HQ in Illinois where all the magic happens.

 You return what you don’t love

 “We guarantee the quality of our ALDI-exclusive brands, and if you don’t like one of our products, bring it back.
 We’ll return your money and replace the product,” says Kirkpatrick.
-(Yes, the Double Guarantee has been put to the test!)
+Find out why Aldi makes you pay to use their shopping carts.

 High quality at a low price

 Aldi’s no-frills approach to grocery shopping helps keep prices low.
 Things such as bringing your own bags, not using coupons, and paying $0.25 for a cart all add up.
 “We want everyone to have high-quality food at affordable prices,” says Kirkpatrick.
-Find out other reasons why Aldi’s groceries are so cheap.
+These are the reasons why Aldi’s groceries are so cheap.

 They’re very on trend

 It took Aldi less than a year to develop their Elevation protein bars (that’s a Millville brand) and PurAqua Belle Vie sparkling water.
 That’s lightning-fast in the food world!
 Aldi was also the first grocery store with their own almond milk, Greek yogurt and a gluten-free line, liveGfree.
-Next, find out the 50 supermarket tricks you’re still falling for.
+Next, find out 40 more smart ways to save at the supermarket.